alexandrahurst/CISC361_FinalProject/README.md

 scheduling of an operating system with Deadlock avoidance by Bankers Algorithm.

 Algorithm
-Job Scheduling:
+A) Job Scheduling:
 1. Hold Queue 1: Shortest Job First (SJF)
+The shortest length job is served first.

 2. Hold Queue 2: First in First Out (FIFO)
+The job that arrives first is served first.

-Process Scheduling:
+B) Process Scheduling:
-Round Robin (FIFO).
+1. Round Robin (FIFO).
+It is like the FIFO but with added preemption.
+Each job is served for the time interval and then preempted to serve another job.

-Deadlock avoidance: Bankers Algorithm.
+C) Deadlock avoidance: Bankers Algorithm.